By Dr. Edison Barrientos, DVM, Owner

-There are a variety of trails designated for dog walking, make sure your dog does not stray off these as other trails are for people use or closed for regeneration.
+There are a variety of trails designated for dog walking, make sure your dog does not stray off these as other trails are for people's use or closed for regeneration.

-At the end of the trail you will find the “Dog Hill” which is the epicenter of dog socialization.
+At the end of the trail, you will find “Dog Hill” which is the epicenter of dog socialization.
 Frequently you will find dozens of dogs of all types and their owners.
-There are a bunch of Benches and tables where owners can rest as well as water supply for the dogs.
+There are a bunch of Benches and tables where owners can rest as well as a water supply for the dogs.

 On weekends it gets very busy so be prepared for a lot of dog play and interaction.
 Many dogs that go here are larger in size so it can sometimes be intimidating to smaller dogs.
 However, if you want to give your dog a real “wolf pack” experience this is the place to go.